 Trained as an educational scientist from Columbia University, Dr. Longo’s expertise is in applying the new principles of learning to advance teaching in different academic environments.
-Her passion for research expands a breadth of knowledge and experience in conceptualizing and designing a wide variety of quantitative and qualitative research methodologies in the domains of medical education, basic science, clinical education and science education.
+With a passion for research that expands a breadth of knowledge and experience in conceptualizing and designing a wide variety of quantitative and qualitative methodologies in the domains of medical education, basic science, clinical education and science education, the focus of her life's work on understanding cognition - student's thinking processes, is directed towards applying the cognitive neurosciences towards the development and testing of a neuroeducational theory of learning.

 Dr. Longo’s long-standing educational philosophy is viewed from a learner-centered approach to instruction sculpted by her experiences inventing, enacting, and testing active learning pedagogy through the lens of cognitive integration.
 From this perspective Dr. Longo translates issues interfacing the link between theory and practice by affording faculty a more transformative pedagogy.
 The goal of creating these links is to inform a more efficient and productive integration of curriculum, student assessment with program evaluation.

-Dr. Longo brings to UTSW medical education a perspective that champions the development of active learning environments aligned with the assessment of competency benchmarks for higher order thinking during clinical and diagnostic reasoning.
+Dr. Longo brings to UT Southwestern medical education a perspective that champions the development of active learning environments aligned with the assessment of competency benchmarks for higher order thinking during clinical and diagnostic reasoning.

 |Undergraduate||St Bonaventure University (1969), Biology|